September 22, 2021

 Washington Metropolitan Area Transit Authority (Metro) uses data to periodically adjust run-times on routes that are frequently running too early or late, typically making these changes yearly based on data that spans six months.
 However, due to the Covid-19 pandemic the DC region saw a significant decrease in traffic congestion that created additional scheduling challenges.
 Metro found that early arrivals more than doubled from pre-pandemic levels.
 At the same time, schedule periods were shorter and involved fewer trips in 2020 and early 2021 during the pandemic, giving the team less data to work with overall.
 With a smaller sample size and reduced operating schedule due to Covid, the data discard rate was higher.
 This made it more difficult to aggregate data for a single schedule period and identify the run times needed.
 In addition, the application needed to ensure that Metro’s schedule change was based on historical data and improve OTP, regardless of how Covid might have altered operations.
 Delivering on these objectives also required a cost-effective solution that could be integrated with existing tools.

 Swiftly’s Run-Times looked at a dataset that spanned multiple schedule periods during the pandemic to help create a schedule that factored in the continued impacts of Covid.
 The GTFS-RT feed that comes off the buses provided a larger sample size with more data coming in and less data being discarded.
-The tool was used to analyze routes identified by Metro with the most earlies and with run-time distributions that indicated opportunities for big OTP gains if they were adjusted.
-The Swiftly Run-Times module then suggested run-times to come up with the new time bands.
+Metro used the Run-Times module to identify routes with the most earlies and with run-time distributions that indicated opportunities for big OTP gains if they were adjusted.
+Staff then leveraged the Suggested Run-Times tool to identify data-driven travel times to feed into scheduling.

 Swiftly’s Run-Times datasets and suggestions were used to inform changes on 34 separate routes, and the numbers speak for themselves.
 On average, these routes saw a 7.2% increase in OTP, compared to a slight decline of 0.9% in OTP for routes without run-time changes, when comparing timepoint data for the same dates.